What are social competencies for adolescents and young adults?

 Critical thinking means to analyze facts in order to form a judgement.
 Using critical thinking involves looking at situations objectively and making logical and informed decisions about those situations and the outcomes.
 Specifically, critical thinking tasks can involve looking at a variety of situations and identifying multiple causes, what someone might be thinking, describing a problem, and solving absurdities.
-One of my favorite ways to work on critical thinking and these specific tasks is through my critical thinking digital task cards that target these 4 areas and can be accessed by clicking HERE.
+One of my favorite ways to work on critical thinking and these specific tasks is through my critical thinking digital task cards.
+This resources targets these 4 areas and can be accessed by clicking on the image below.

 Perspective-taking refers to a person’s ability to consider a situation from a different point of view.
 It requires a person to put themselves in another’s position in order to imagine what they might feel, what they might think, and how they might act in that particular situation.
 We can work on these skills with our students and clients by having them identify what different hypothetical characters might think, feel, and do in a variety of situations.
-I have come up with digital task cards that target multiple character perspectives for a variety of situations, which can be accessed by clicking HERE.
-I also have perspective-taking and corresponding emotions digital task cards that can be accessed by clicking HERE.
+My multiple character perspectives digital task cards targets 3 different character’s perspectives in a variety of situations.
+This resource can be accessed by clicking on the image below.

 3. Problem-solve for more smooth social communication

-Let’s face it, we can all use more practice in being exposed to a variety of hypothetical problems and ways that we can verbalize appropriate solutions to these challenging problems that we may face throughout our multiple environments.
-As a therapist, we can help our students and clients prepare for specific problems they may encounter at home, in the community, or at school by exposing them to these hypothetical problems, and give them tools to be successful in solving these specific situations at home, at school, and in the community.
-There are SO many great activities designed to work on problem-solving, but I love presenting these to my students and older clients with real-life images and leveled tasks that include a multiple-choice format and an open response text box.
-You can access my problem-solving digital task cards for all seasons by clicking HERE.
+By all means, we can all use more practice in being exposed to a variety of hypothetical problems and ways that we can verbalize appropriate solutions to these challenging problems that we may face throughout our day.
+As a therapist, we can help our students and clients prepare for specific problems they may encounter at home, in the community, or at school by exposing them to these hypothetical problems, and giving them tools to be successful in solving these specific situations at home, at school, and in the community.
+Undeniably, there are SO many great activities designed to work on problem-solving, but I love presenting these to my students and older clients with real-life images and leveled tasks that include a multiple-choice format and an open response text box.
+Click on the image below to check out my problem solving bundle.